rails/rails/guides/source/association_basics.md

 end
 ```

-Depending on the use case, you might also need to create a unique index and/or
+Depending on the use case, you might also need to create a unique index and/or a
-a foreign key constraint on the supplier column for the accounts table.
-In this
+foreign key constraint on the supplier column for the accounts table.
+The unique
-case, the column definition might look like this:
+index ensures that each supplier is associated with only one account and allows
+you to query in a performant manner, while the foreign key constraint ensures
+that the supplier_id in the accounts table refers to a valid supplier in the
+suppliers table.
+This enforces the association at the database level.

 ```ruby
 create_table :accounts do |t|